damianGray77/JSTetris/README.md

 Javascript Tetris

 A quick 16 hour project to create Tetris in javascript.
-Gave over and drop conditions need tweaking.
+Game over and drop conditions need tweaking.
+Works in all browsers.